jeffThompson/CreativeProgramming1/README.md

 CREATIVE PROGRAMMING 1
 ====

->“The process of preparing programs for a digital computer is especially attractive, not only because it can be economically and scientifically rewarding, but also because it can be an aesthetic experience much like composing poetry or music.”
-– Donald Knuth
+    Instructor      Prof. Jeff Thompson
+    Email           jeff.thompson@stevens.edu
+    Office/hours    Morton 208, Tues/Thurs 2–3pm

+    Meeting times   Thursdays 9.00am–12.50pm
+    Location        Visual Arts & Technology Lab

 In this class, we will explore the computer as a tool capable of powerful creative possibility, not via pre-built software, but instead by writing code ourselves.
 We will look at the basic structures and affordances of code as inspiration for making artworks, as a tool capable of creating things that would be impossible by hand, and as a fallible system that encapsulates our cultural and personal biases.

-During the course of the semester, you’ll learn how to write code for a variety of visual projects, including image, text, and interaction.
-We’ll primarily be using the Processing platform, a toolkit created specifically for artists and designers built on the language Java, with a brief exploration of Python as a tool for building Twitter bots.
+During the course of the semester, you’ll learn how to write code for a variety of visual projects including image, text, animation, and interaction.
+We’ll primarily be using the Processing platform, a toolkit created specifically for artists and designers built on the language Java, and a brief exploration of Python as a tool for building Twitter bots.

 Along the way, we’ll also look at historical and contemporary figures in the arts and computer science who have shaped how we use computers as creative tools, and we’ll explore code from a critical, humanistic perspective.

+We’ll be starting from scratch, so if you don’t know anything about writing software that’s totally ok!
+For those that have experience coding, we’ll be using ideas from graphics programming that might be new to you, and I encourage you to take the cool things you know and apply them to our projects.
+For everyone in the class: talk to and help each other.
+Classes shouldn’t be one-way information machines, but a way to share ideas and skills between each other.

+See the [syllabus PDF](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Syllabus.pdf) for full details, grading policy, etc.

 ***

-## CONTENTS
-This repository contains all the materials for this class, except grades, which can be found on Canvas.

-* **Assignments:** where all assignments will be posted, including deadlines and requirements.
-* **Code:** all code examples shown in class, separated by week.
-Move to your sketchbook folder to try yourself.
-* **Readings:** where required and optional readings will be shared.
-* **README.md:** this file!

-* * *
+>“The process of preparing programs for a digital computer is especially attractive, not only because it can be economically and scientifically rewarding, but also because it can be an aesthetic experience much like composing poetry or music.”
+– Donald Knuth

+***

 ## COURSE CALENDAR
 Please note this is subject to change – be sure to check this page and your email regularly.